Lazer-1/lazer-1.github.io/content/blog/how-jettons-work-on-ton-with-sharding-in-mind-part-1/index.md

 The methods are very self-explanatory. `get_jetton_data` returns the data stored on the persistent storage of the jetton minter (parent) contract. `get_wallet_address` returns the address of user's jetton wallet based on the user's address.

-## jetton-wallet

-Now, we have a look at [`jetton-wallet.fc`](https://github.com/ton-blockchain/token-contract/blob/21e7844fa6dbed34e0f4c70eb5f0824409640a30/ft/jetton-wallet.fc#L1), which is the 'child' contract of jetton.

-Let us start with the TL-B scheme of storage:

-<iframe frameborder="0" scrolling="no" style="width:100%; height:163px;" allow="clipboard-write" src="https://emgithub.com/iframe.html?target=https%3A%2F%2Fgithub.com%2Fton-blockchain%2Ftoken-contract%2Fblob%2F21e7844fa6dbed34e0f4c70eb5f0824409640a30%2Fft%2Fjetton-wallet.fc%23L24-L27&style=atom-one-dark&type=code&showBorder=on&showLineNumbers=on&showFileMeta=on&showFullPath=on&showCopy=on"></iframe>

-The storage contains `balance`, `owner_addrses`, `jetton_master_address`, and `jetton_wallet_code`.
-Should be self-explanatory.

 # References

 [^1]: [[TON docs] Message layout](https://docs.ton.org/develop/smart-contracts/messages#message-layout)